 You now understand Kelvins because you’ve seen the light scale, you also understand watts, lumens and the advantages of dimmable lights.

 But just before I tattoo the Light Masters symbol on your back, let’s put all your new skills together in one final test… then I’ll tattoo.

 Outdoor entertaining areas are places we eat, drink, laugh and enjoy the best of times with family and friends.
 That means we don’t want aggressive lighting.

 So, a softer ambient light will set the mood, feel relaxing and feel gentle on the eyes.

 Kelvin-wise 2200k is a great choice because this gives you a beautiful warm white ambient light.

 Lumens 120-280lms, yes that’s a broad range I know but with dimmable bulbs, it’s all good.

 With a choice like this, you can have the lights up brighter while everyone is eating.

-Then, as you all kick back and relax with drink in hand.
-Turn the lights down, and turn-up the music and get the party started.
+Then, as you all kick back and relax with a drink in hand.
+Turn the lights down, and turn up the music and get the party started.

 Now you got lighting that’ll make your outdoor entertaining area look beautiful of an evening.